matrix-org/matrix-spec-proposals/proposals/4156-server-name-to-via.md

 The `server_name` query parameter on [`/_matrix/client/v3/join/{roomIdOrAlias}`] and [`/_matrix/client/v3/knock/{roomIdOrAlias}`] is deprecated and a new parameter `via: [string]` is introduced.
-Clients MUST use `via` when the homeserver they're talking to supports it.
+Clients SHOULD use `via` when the homeserver they're talking to supports it.
 To do this, they MAY either detect server support through [`/_matrix/client/versions`] or always include both parameters.
 Homeservers MUST ignore all `server_name` parameters if any `via` parameters are supplied.